wheelercj/til/content/posts/go-dev-tools.md

 ## HTTP frameworks

-Although Go has many HTTP frameworks, below are just a few I hear about often.
-[Here's a more complete list](https://github.com/avelino/awesome-go#web-frameworks).
+Although Go has many HTTP frameworks, below are just the ones I hear about often.
+Using a framework solves some problems, but also creates problems.
+For some use cases, they create more problems than they solve.
+[Here's a more complete list of HTTP frameworks](https://github.com/avelino/awesome-go#web-frameworks).

 #### [Echo](https://github.com/labstack/echo)